Semaglutide side effects and how to manage them

 • Avoiding carbonated beverages

-• Avoiding dairy, if you are lactose intolerant
+• Avoiding dairy, especially if you are lactose intolerant

-For most people taking Ozempic, side effects are manageable and lessen with time.
+• As your body gets used to semaglutide, many side effects may go away on their own.
+For most people taking semaglutide, side effects are manageable and lessen with time.
 If your side effects are severe, or they don’t seem to be going away, contact your health provider.

 DISCLAIMER